Create a Website Account - Manage notification subscriptions, save form progress and more.

 Orange County Board of Ethics40 Matthews Street, Suite 101Goshen, New York 10924Attention: Confidential Secretary

 Completed forms may also be emailed to: firstname.lastname@example.org

-All filed Financial Disclosure statements for county elected officials (County Executive, Sheriff, District Attorney, County Clerk and Legislators) will be posted on the Orange County website with redactions.
-All other filed financial disclosure statements will be available to the public for inspection and photocopying in accordance with New York State Freedom of Information Law.
+All Disclosure Forms filed by County elected officials (County Executive, Sheriff, District Attorney, County Clerk and Legislators) will be posted on the OCBE website with redactions.
+All other filed Disclosure Forms will be available to the public for inspection and photocopying in accordance with FOIL.

-What will be redacted: Prior to public disclosure, the following personal information will be redacted: your address, phone number, email address, the names of your minor children, the signature of the filer and notary and any other relevant information determined by the Ethics Board necessary or appropriate.
+What will be redacted: Prior to public disclosure, the following personal information will be redacted: your address, phone number, email address, the names of your minor children, the signature of the filer and notary and any other relevant information the BOE deems necessary or appropriate.